Memory System

 When a meaningful boundary is reached (work item completed, task finished), the runtime finalizes the builder into an immutable episode record and stores it.

 Archived episodes are selected into prompt context by relevance and budget, not rendered in full by default.
+Default prompt assembly treats episodes as a mid-term archive: it excludes episodes that overlap the recent_turns window so recent turn evidence is not duplicated by a summary of the same turns.

 Context Assembly